-After a fall of rider, final responsibility of the health and welfare of the rider rests with the parent/guardian verified with a signed document by the parent/guardian (Oct 11) and recorded in Incident Report Book.
+After a fall of rider, final responsibility of the health and welfare of the rider rests with the parent/guardian verified with a signed document by the parent/guardian and recorded in PCA Incident Report App.
+(Dec 2020)

-35. RIBBONS
+37. RIBBONS

-Recommended ribbons colours: 1st Blue, 2nd Red, 3rd White, 4th Yellow, 5th Green
+Recommended colours: 1st Blue, 2nd Red, 3rd White, 4th Yellow, 5th Green

-36. EXEMPTION CARDS - Riders with a Disability:
+38. EXEMPTION CARDS - Riders with a Disability:

-Riders with disabilities are eligible to apply for a PCA Rider Exemption Card to enable the use of adaptive equipment & other assistance as per relevant recommendations.
-Para Equestrian riders are eligible to be classified & obtain an EA PE ID card from the beginning of the year in which they turn 12 years of age.
+Riders with disabilities are eligible to apply for a PCA Rider Exemption Card to enable the use of adaptive equipment and other assistance as per relevant recommendations.

+Para Equestrian riders are eligible to be classified and obtain an EA PE ID card from the beginning of the year in which they turn 12 years of age.

 Para Equestrian riders who enter able bodied competitions must provide a copy of the EA PE ID card.

-37. ADVERTISING & PUBLICITY - COMPETITORS & HORSES
+39. ADVERTISING & PUBLICITY - COMPETITORS & HORSES